The Immigration Division is 1 of the 4 divisions of the Immigration and Refugee Board (IRB). The Immigration Division conducts 2 types of hearings:

 - Security Ground Human or International Rights Violations

 If you are detained, you can either be held in provincial correctional facilities or in designated minimum security facilities for immigration detainees.

 The Immigration Division conducts detention reviews for those detained for immigration purposes.

-If you are released from detention, then you may be required to follow certain conditions until you are removed from Canada or those conditions will be changed or cancelled.
+If you are released from detention, you may be required to follow certain conditions until you are removed from Canada or those conditions will be changed or canceled.